What Is Crimmigration? What Type Of Cases Evolve From It?

 Anyone who is an immigrant, an illegal immigrant without documentation certainly needs to be aware if they’ve been arrested for a crime.
 Some have said that the whole category of could have been arrested is to cover people who came into the country without going through the border or who overstayed their visa.
 But certainly even people who have come into the country, they came on the visa, they extended the work visa, they have resident status, anyone who’s not a citizen has to worry about this stuff.
 You can wonder about what is going to be the repercussions, are people are going to be more careful in their behavior?
 Possible.
 Are people going to be less likely to report crimes?

 Possible.
 It’s really tough to figure out what’s going to be the blow back from all of this but one thing is for sure that if you’re not a citizen of the United States and you’re involved in the crime, even a minor crime, it can now be something which could invite a Crimmigration consequence.
+If you happen to be in such a situation, contact a Crimmigration Attorney in Cranford, NJ right away.

 Get your questions answered – call me for your free, 20 min phone consultation (908) 210-9755